Fulton County Personal Injury Lawyer

 - Spinal cord injury, and more.

 To us, no injury is too big or too small.
 If you’re hurting, we’re here to help.
-To get started, all you have to do is reach out to our Fulton County law office to arrange a free consultation.
+To get started, all you have to do is reach out to our personal injury attorneys in Fulton County, Georgia to arrange a free consultation.
 It’s that easy.

 What Compensation Can I Get If I’ve Gotten Hurt in Fulton County?

 Someone else caused an accident.
 By filing a personal injury claim, you can work to hold them fully accountable for the harm they’ve caused.
 In Georgia, you can potentially recover both economic and non-economic damages.
 Here’s what you need to know.

 You can ask to be compensated for the money you spend and lose out on because of your unexpected accident and injuries.
 These are known as economic damages and can cover your present and future expenses.
 Examples of economic damages include:

 - Property damage